Excise duty on energy

 Review request form in Swedish:

-Begäran omprövning - punktskatt (SKV 5330, in Swedish) External link.
+Begäran omprövning - punktskatt (SKV 5330, in Swedish)

 You must pay any excise duty you owe into your tax account.
 The date by which the correct amount must be credited to your tax account will be stated on your review decision notice.